 - Tours.
 Take a tour of our facilities, including visual and performing arts studios.

-Bring an open and curious state of mind, too!
-This is the perfect time to talk about your artwork, and your academic and career aspirations.
+- Bring an open and curious state of mind!
+This is the perfect time to talk about your artwork and your aspirations.

 Here are some questions to help you get the ball rolling:

 - What are the facilities like in your program?

 - What stands out as exceptional in your program?